Oldest and Youngest Olympians (Summer Games)

 If you discount the young coxain who won gold in 1900, the youngest confirmed Olympic medalist is Greek gymnast Dimitrios Loundras (born on September 4, 1885), who competed in the 1896 Athens Olympics.
 He was only 10 years old.
 He received a bronze medal in a team event (on 9 April 1896) at 10 years 218 days.
 The youngest male medalist in an individual event was Nils Skoglund of Denmark, who finished second in the High Diving, 1920 at age 14 yrs, 11 days.

 Youngest Male Gold Medalist

 There is speculation that a young boy from Paris was coxswain in the winning Dutch pair oars boat in the 1900 rowing event.
 Before they raced in the Final, their regular coxswain Hermanus Brockmann was determined to be too heavy at 60kg, so he was replaced by this boy.
-The boy's name nor age has ever been determined.
+The boy's name or age has never been determined.
 Only a photograph exists, showing him with his two oarsmen Françoise Brandt and Roelof Klein - he may have been as young as seven.
 It is not sure which of the coxswain was given the Gold medal.
 The youngest confirmed male gold medalist is the German Klaus Zerta who was 13 years, 283 days when he competed as the coxain in the Men's Coxed Pairs, in 1960.
 The youngest male gold medalist in an individual event was Kusuo Kitamura of Japan, who won the 1500-m Freestyle swimming event in 1932 aged 14 yrs, 309 days.

 Youngest Female Medalist